-- 1. I&E centres have to help creating leaders and bridge the skills and knowledge gap by: - a. increasing capacities of staff for driving change in their institutions by employing new approach in study process. - b. aligning the good practices at UoM with collaboration strategies (quadruple helix approach). - 2.
-The newly developed I&E infrastructure should serve as the spaces to improve education and I&E ecosystems of UoM through the promotion of interdisciplinary actions.
-For example, practical disciplines like complex course projects where students from several departments by working together can combine different competencies, skills and knowledge. - 3.
+- 1. I&E centres has to help creating leaders and bridge the skills and knowledge gap by: - increasing capacities of staff for driving change in their institutions by employing new approach in study process - aligning the good practices at UoV and UoT with collaboration strategies (quadruple helix approach). - 2.
+The newly developed I&E infrastructure should serve as the spaces to improve education and I&E ecosystems of UoV and UoT through promotion of interdisciplinary actions.
+For example, practical disciplines like complex course projects where students from several departments by working together can combine different competences, skills and knowledges. - 3.
 Ensure the development of cross-discipline (digital as well) ecosystems.
-I&E centres should be based on the quadruple helix, i.e. involving education, government (cities), business, society, in different phases and forms of collaboration activities with business, internships, practical prototyping, functioning as a platform for employment of new innovative ideas, solutions for solving different challenges, stimulating innovation, efficient use of integration of universities with a real business.
-This could be done via various initiatives like Hackathons where students alone or a group of students can work together on solving regional, city, societal or governmental challenges by creating, developing and prototyping ideas with the practical approach. - 4.
-The centres must serve as collaborative I&E space and be a part of study courses related to I&E promotion in the Blue Economy for learning, making and sharing.
-There must be a platform for students, researchers & business companies to connect and combine their resources in pursuit of innovation.
-It could be done in close cooperation with businesses working in the field of Blue Economy.
-Students might work with the company and develop innovative solutions that are needed for the company.
+I&E centres should be based on quadruple helix, i.e. involving education, government (cities), business, society, in different phases and forms of collaboration activities with business, internships, practical prototyping, functioning as a platform for employment of new innovative ideas, solutions for solving different challenges, stimulating innovation, efficient use of integration of universities with a real business.
+This could be done via various initiatives like Hackathons where students alone or group of students can work together on solving regional, city, societal or governmental challenges by creating, developing and prototyping ideas with the practical approach. - 4.
+The centres have to serve as collaborative I&E space and be a part of study courses related to I&E promotion in Blue economy for learning, making and sharing.
+It has to be a platform for students, researchers & business companies connecting and combining their resources in pursuit of innovation.
+It could be done in close cooperation with business working in the field of Blue economy.
+Students might work with company and develop innovative solutions that are needed for company.

 3.2.4.
-Recommendations for the promotion of UoM-business cooperation
+Recommendations for the promotion of HEIs-business cooperation

 - 1. Development and constant maintenance of Alumni database.
-It is recommended to hire full time person for this position.
-Someone from the faculty/university department would be highly suitable. - 2.
-Constantly engage business into UoM processes: - a. development of the study courses and upgrades.
-Obligations include annual meetings with the business partners to find out the need and lack in the qualification of existing students and alumni.
-Invite the representatives from the business sector to the existing courses.
-It is recommended to demand the list of possible lectures which representatives from the company can give during the semester.
-Usually, the big companies have topics, specialized in practical areas, which can easily be integrated into a study process.
+It is recommended to create a hired position for practice or permanent workplace.
+Someone from the faculty/university department is appreciated for this position. - 2.
+Constantly engage business into HEIs processes: - development of the study courses and upgrades.
+Obligatory include annual meetings with the business partners in order to find out the need and lack in qualification of existing students and alumnae. - lectures.
+Invite the representatives from the business sector to the existing study courses.
+It is recommended to request the list of possible topics, which representatives from the company can provide for a lecture duration.
+Usually the big companies have topics, specialized in practical areas, which can easily by integrated in a study process.